-The Data Protection Officer is responsible for monitoring internal compliance, inform and advise on the organisation's data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the supervisory authority i.e. The Information Commissioner's Office (ICO).
+The Data Protection Officer is responsible for monitoring internal compliance, informing and advising on the organisation's data protection obligations, providing advice regarding Data Protection Impact Assessments (DPIAs) and acting as a contact point for data subjects and the supervisory authority i.e. The Information Commissioner's Office (ICO).